sdailey2001/Symphonia_Cheat_Table/README.md

 [NOTICE] Artes will NOT save on reboot.
 You will have to reassign them each boot.

-(Made 2nd Artes Page Empty Start Empty and Fixed a Crash That Would Occur if There Was Less Than 4 Party Members)
+(Made 2nd Artes Page Start Empty and Fixed a Crash That Would Occur if There Was Less Than 4 Party Members)

 (Unable to Change Strats While Artes Sphere is Active.
 I still need to find an address for the Artes Menu.) (. _ . )